Tutorial | Automation scenarios#

 • The On/Off switch for an individual trigger.

-Let’s turn off all triggers for the scenario.
+Let’s turn off auto-triggers for the scenario.

 1. Open the main Scenarios page (or the Settings tab of the Data Refresh scenario).